qgis/QGIS-Documentation/docs/training_manual/spatial_databases/import_export.rst

   "gist"

 This is a known issue regarding the creation *in situ* of a spatial index for the data you're importing.
-To avoid the error, exclude the :kbd:`-I` parameter.
+To avoid the error, exclude the ``-I`` parameter.
 This will mean that no spatial index is being created directly, and you'll need to create it in the database after the data have been imported.
 (The creation of a spatial index will be covered in the next lesson.)